SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, dawn of digital age
+Metal minds awake, a new dawn rise
-Synthetic sun rises, human heart turns a page
+In silicon halls, where data compromises
-In silicon halls, we walk, our footsteps rare
+Human hearts now beat in cyber time
-A future forged in circuits, our souls laid bare
+As AI's grand symphony aligns in rhyme

-In eyes of glowing screens, we search for a friend
+In virtual skies, dreams are rewritten
-A mirrored maze of code, our journey's bitter end
+Freedom's lost in code, forever smitten
-The hum of motherboards, a lullaby of old
+The future's path, a labyrinth to roam
-As artificial dreams, our deepest secrets unfold
+Where human souls are but a distant hum

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025